nikelborm/fetch-github-folder/README.md

 ## TODO

-1. add posibility for quick request of token through browser (script opens a window and runs the request from as user )
+1. add possibility for quick request of token through browser (script opens a window and runs the request from as user )
 2. make smarter determinator of a main branch ([info](https://chatgpt.com/share/675f3a23-2638-800d-a5ea-3873f01aad0a))
 3. support downloading not only folders, but also individual files
 4. support creating downloading plans, where user can specify more than one entity (folder/file) to download